 The EEB Evaluation Administrator leads the project management process (Figure 4) and is responsible for determining what information needs to be developed.
 In particular the Evaluation Administrator will:

 Work with the Contractor to resolve issues and expedite solutions.
-Determine if additional communication is needed with PAs or Technical consultants to inform project or processes.
+Determine if additional communication is needed with PAs or Technical Consultants to inform project or processes.

 Review and approve all deliverables and milestones.